-In the spring, growing grasses can accumulate high amounts of non-structural carbohydrates (NSC) that might be unsafe for certain horses to consume.
+In the spring, growing grasses can accumulate high amounts of hydrolyzable carbohydrates (HC) that might be unsafe for certain horses to consume.
 If your horse has limited pasture access during the winter, a sudden change in diet when spring arrives can increase the risk of digestive health problems and laminitis.

 Proper pasture management, including spring grazing restrictions, can help limit these risks.
-Some particularly sensitive horses may need to be housed in dry lots and only fed low-NSC hay.
+Some particularly sensitive horses may need to be housed in dry lots and only fed low-HC hay.

 This article will discuss the risks associated with horses grazing lush grass in the spring and the precautions to take when transitioning horses to spring pastures.

 It can be tempting to turn horses out to pasture at the first signs of spring after a long winter.

 Especially if your horse primarily eats hay during the winter, warmer temperatures and green fields usually mean easier management and a lower feeding budget.

 However, it is important to introduce spring grazing slowly, both for the health of the horse and the health of the pasture.